GazzaJ/CI-MS4-RefereE-pay/README.md

 `python3 manage.py loaddata <filename>.json`
 - Create a superuser
 `python3 manage.py createsuperuser`
-- Create an IF - ELSE statement in the Database setrtings section of settings.py to allow access to either database whether you are in DEVELOPMENT or DEPLOYED mode
+- Create an IF - ELSE statement in the Database settings section of settings.py to allow access to either database whether you are in DEVELOPMENT or DEPLOYED mode
 ```
 if 'DATABASE_URL' in os.environ:
     DATABASES = {